top of page

-Frontline communities, environmental racism, & those most affected by environmental degradation.
-Are you or your community fighting environmental injustices?
+Frontline communities, environmental justice, & those most affected by environmental degradation.
+Are you or your community standing up against environmental injustices?
 We want to share your story.
 Submit HERE.

 Moms use play to fight for clean air | Cronkite News

 The Moms Clean Air Force was in D.C.
 Wednesday, urging lawmakers to battle air pollution, especially in low-income communities.
 Children gathered in front of the Capitol to play outside, which the mothers say doesn't often happen at home.
 Read more government news at: https://cronkitenews.azpbs.org/category/government/ Video by; Dani Coble | Cronkite News

 The Youth Activists Stepping Up for Climate Change